saifulDevs/workflows/README.md

 #### Using Local Models

-To use local models with workflow Studio:
+To use local models with workflow:

 1. Pull models using our helper script: